Mrs Rebecca CHOY YUNG

 Chair, Organising Committee of Social Enterprise Summit

 This might be the worst of times.
 But this is also the best of times for positive transformation.
-Together, let’s embrace collective power under the new normal and co-create a responsible, sustainable, and inclusive world.
+Together, let’s embrace collective power in the new normal and co-create a responsible, sustainable and inclusive world.